gielcobben/verminal/readme.md

 <br>

 ## ⚡️ Contribute
-These themes are built by developers, for developers.
+Verminal is built by developers, for developers.
 If you are a developer and want to help improve our themes, you're more than welcome to contribute.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account.
 2. [Clone](https://help.github.com/articles/cloning-a-repository/) to your local device: `git clone git@github.com:<your_github_username>/verminal.git`